jakubw2/Predicting-Sales/README.md

 3. build the model

-4. analyze the performance results
+4. analyze the performance results and choose a model